blaenk/blaenk.github.io/provider/notes/haskell.markdown

 fmap (g . h) = (fmap g) . (fmap h)
 ```

 A way of thinking of `fmap` is that it _lifts_ a function into one that operates over contexts.
-This is evident from the type signature that explicitly emphasizes the fact that it is curried.
+This is evident from the type signature that explicitly emphasizes the fact that it is partially applied.

 ``` haskell
 fmap :: (a -> b) ->  f a -> f b